DiggingForDinos/HomeAssistantVersionControlBeta/README.md

 **Automatic backup, history tracking, and instant restore for your Home Assistant configuration.**

-Home Assistant Version Control acts as a "time machine" for your setup.
+Home Assistant Version Control provides complete version history for your setup.
 It automatically tracks every change to your YAML configuration files using a robust local Git backend.
 Browse your history, visualize diffs, and restore individual files or your entire configuration to any previous state with a single click.

 > [!IMPORTANT]
 > 1.  **Existing Git Repos:** If you already have a `.git` folder in your `/config` directory, **back it up and possibly delete it** before starting this add-on.
 This add-on manages its own internal Git repository and may conflict with existing ones.